Galaxai/.github/profile/README.md

 # Galaxai

 better networking ... coming soon !
+we are re-imagining social networks

 ## about
 🌌 Galaxai is a special networking platform for the AI/ML community, in Galaxai people are represented as nodes in a huge graph, the more similar their AI background is the closer their nodes are.